|

 it pretty darn decadent.

-have some complex carbs in your diet.
-This sounds boring but complex carbs,
+you have some complex carbs in your diet.
+This sounds boring but complex

-like whole grains, sweet potatoes, rice, beans n' stuff, all slowly break down
+carbs, like whole grains, sweet potatoes, rice, beans n' stuff, all slowly

-into blood sugar.
-If your blood sugar is steady, you won't crave sugar.
-You
+break down into blood sugar.
+If your blood sugar is steady, you won't crave

-might still habitually crave it, but that's a ton better than a sugar crash
+sugar.
+You might still habitually crave it, but that's a ton better than a

 Most protein powders have a small amount of sugar, a touch of artificial